15 Top-Rated Attractions & Things to Do in Hollywood, FL

 So many wonderful things happen at ArtsPark at Young Circle.
 From art festivals to open-air concerts, to dance shows to movie nights, there's always something to do in this 10-acre circle.
 Even better, it's all free!

-Named after Hollywood's founder, Joseph Wesley Young, the circle is filled with an array of structures to keep kids and adults entertained.
+Named after Hollywood's founder, Joseph Wesley Young, this popular tourist attraction is filled with an array of structures to keep kids and adults entertained.
 A 2,500-guest amphitheater, playground, walking paths, and a Splash Pad are just a few of the amenities on offer.

 The Visual Arts Pavilion is another draw, beckoning guests to come in for a look at an artistic demonstration (i.e. glass blowing) or to attend a class (i.e. martial arts).